mozilla/airmozilla/README.md

     'gmail.com',
 )
 ```
 ...assuming your preferred email address is a `gmail.com` one.
+But note, only
+enter the *domain* of your email address.
+Not the whole email address.

 Becoming a Superuser
 --------------------